Fred89/flatboard/README.md

 - [License](#license)

 ## Installation
-1. Download the latest version of FlatBoard [here on GitHub](https://github.com/Fred89/flatboard/archive/master.zip).
+1. Download the latest version of Flatboard [here on GitHub](https://github.com/Fred89/flatboard/archive/master.zip).
-2. Extract "flatboard-master.zip", then upload "FlatBoard" to your web server wherever you would like FlatBoard to be installed.
+2. Extract "flatboard-master.zip", then upload "Flatboard" to your web server wherever you would like Flatboard to be installed.
-3. Within your browser of choice, load **yourwebsite.com/flatboard/** and follow the prompts to install FlatBoard.
+3. Within your browser of choice, load **yourwebsite.com/flatboard/** and follow the prompts to install Flatboard.

 ## License
 The MIT License (MIT)

-Copyright (c) 2015 FlatBoard
+Copyright (c) 2015-2016 Flatboard

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal